puppetlabs/learn-to-be-a-puppet-engineer/puppet-enterprise/micro-architecture/ace-server.md

 ## Other

-TBH I don't even really know what ACE does properly so I have no clue what we need to know about it
+TBH I don't even really khttps://puppet-kmo.gitbook.io/pe-deploy-and-discover/-Mi21RNRmfAP7onT0Kyl/now what ACE does properly so I have no clue what we need to know about it